The Purloined Planet: Plot summary

 Hautley Quicksilver is a legally licensed master thief characterized as "a futuristic James Bond/Simon Templar/Sherlock Holmes, ... suave and debonair, [but] conceited and pompous."

 Quicksliver is called to deal with a mysterious crime on the planet Albazar I, a place where crime should be unknown; the inhabitants have neither wealth nor strong passions, lacking therefore anything to steal or any inclination to violence.
-Only on arrival does he learn the scope of the problem--the entire planet is missing, apparently stolen!
+Only on arrival does he learn the scope of the problem—the entire planet is missing, apparently stolen!

 Relation to other works

 Hautley Quicksilver appears in one additional Carter work, a science fiction locked-room mystery short story titled "Murder in Space," in Astro-Adventures: Tales of Scientifiction no. 1, January 1987.
 It "lacked the humorous approach of the original novellas."

-According to Robert M. Price, Quicksilver "seems to function within the Galactic Imperium, so these two novellas might be considered an adjunct to the Imperium books" (The Man Without a Planet (1966), Star Rogue (1970), and Outworlder (1971).
+According to Robert M. Price, Quicksilver "seems to function within the Galactic Imperium, so these two novellas [The Thief of Thoth and The Purloined Planet] might be considered an adjunct to the Imperium books" (The Man Without a Planet (1966), Star Rogue (1970), and Outworlder (1971).